 The real gift has been the wonderful collection of humans that make up the class.
 From the first minute everyone has been inviting, warm, open and unafraid to get real.
 It is a group dedicated to a common purpose and supporting each other.
 Have you ever been in a room where everyone wants to see you succeed?
 It’s powerful.
 We spend way more than 12 hours a day together starting “dark and early” for Asana practice, to lunch time beach swims to sharing dinners and learning about our unique backgrounds that brought us all to this very moment.

 This week has left me hungry for more and I look forward to reporting back next week with more updates.

-We are so lucky to have Elizabeth of The Flexible Yogi as our guest blogger for our June 2019 Training!
+We are so lucky to have Elizabeth of The Flexible Yogi as our guest blogger on the June Bali Yoga Teacher Training!
 She will be sharing the process from packing to graduating – and everything in between.
 Thank you Elizabeth and we look forward to sharing this journey with you 🙂

 Feel inspired to begin your yoga teaching training journey with Santosha?
-Visit our Level 1 RYT-200 Yoga Teacher training page and start the first step on your new path today!
+Visit our Level 1 RYT-200 Yoga Instructor Course page and start the first step on your new path today!